 Line-drying my washing isn’t always possible for me, and I’m sure there are many of you who use a Tumble Dryer all year round.

 There are a few ideas for the Tumble Dryer, so make sure you write them down!

 - Since I started using Tumble Dryer balls, I’ve stopped using fabric softener altogether.
-This means I pay less to do y washing, and the water that goes out from the washing machine isn’t full of chemicals – if you use an eco-friendly washing detergent.
+This means I pay less to do my washing, and the water that goes out from the washing machine isn’t full of chemicals – if you use an eco-friendly washing detergent, I use Ecover Zero.
 It also helps dry the washing faster, which means less energy and electric is used, another perk!

 - I know not everyone has a condenser, but you can easily pick up a condenser kit on Amazon.
 This water is pretty clean, and although I definitely wouldn’t drink it, it’s perfect for watering the plants or adding to the compost heap.

 - If you wash something like the dogs blanket and find your filter full of dog hair, throw that on the compost too.
 Birds can use the fluff and fibres in their nests, but you should be careful what materials you give them if that’s something you’re interested in as I’m pretty sure some don’t biodegrade.